P.O. Box 2910

-Joe Moody is a lifelong El Pasoan and a second generation public servant.
-His father, District Judge William Moody, and his mother, Magdalena Morales-Moody, an El Paso school teacher, taught Joe the value of community service and respect for the laws of Texas.
-In 2011, Joe was married to Adrianne Riley.
-Joe and Adrianne share a deep love of their community and a commitment to serving its people.
+Joe Moody represents Texas's District 78, a mixed urban and rural district covering swaths of northern El Paso County.
+He is a lifelong El Pasoan and a second generation public servant.
+His father, District Judge William Moody, and his mother, El Paso school teacher Magdalena Morales-Moody, taught Joe the value of community service and respect for the laws of Texas.
+In 2011, Joe was married to Adrianne Riley, and last year they welcomed their first child, William.

-Representative Joe Moody believes in the people District 78 and knows that together they can make a difference for Texas.last updated on 04/30/2013
+Joe believes in the people District 78 and knows that together, they can make a difference!last updated on 07/01/2015